rticommunity/connextdds-py/docs/source/writer.rst

     writer.write(data)

 A special DataWriter type for DynamicData, :class:`DynamicData.DataWriter` is also available.
-More information in :ref:`types:DynamicType and DynamicData`.
+Find more information in :ref:`types:DynamicType and DynamicData`.